Chopper1337/SACpy/README.md

 * Run `sac.py kill`

-# Warning
+# Warnings

-This script runs Steam using the `-login` argument, meaning your username and password will be visible in your process list!
+* This script runs Steam using the `-login` argument, meaning your username and password will be visible in your process list (for example, in `htop`).

+* The `accounts.sacpy` file will hold your account credentials without encryption or even encoding.

 # TODO: